internetarchive/emularity-engine/README.md

 - [.gitignore](.gitignore) - any files to ignore and not checkin
 - [.dockerignore](.dockerignore) - files to skip copying into the deployed container
 - [.github/workflows/cicd.yml](.github/workflows/cicd.yml) - GitHub Actions setup
+We aim to keep all 3 repos with the same 6 files.

 the nginx has a few critical changes for the handling of `.gz` files -- since nginx can *also* "gzip on the fly" text files as well.
 Thus, the browser needs to know if the file is being